Skip to content

 Homework modeChallenge (async, with deadline)Assign any game mode (async)

-ReportsPer-quiz downloadable reportsBasic game stats
+ReportsPer-quiz downloadable reportsBasic game stats, enhanced reports on Plus

 LMS integrationGoogle Classroom, Teams, CanvasLimited (Google Classroom)

-Game variety4 modes15+ modes
+Game variety4 modes27 modes (18 free, 9 Plus)

-Teachers say Blooket’s variety keeps students engaged all semester.
+Blooket wins on creative range.
+Teachers say the variety keeps students engaged all semester.
 With Kahoot, the format never changes: question, timer, leaderboard.
 After a few weeks, the novelty fades.
-Blooket’s 15+ game modes let teachers rotate.
+Blooket’s 27 modes let teachers rotate.
 Tower Defense one week.
-Café the next.
+Cafe the next.
 Racing after that.
+Adventure Quest for a multi-day campaign.
+Quiz Kingdom for end-of-unit review.

 For how Kahoot compares as a study tool (not just a classroom platform), see our Kahoot vs Quizlet comparison.
+For how Kahoot stacks up against Gimkit’s virtual economy model, see Kahoot vs Gimkit.

 For Students: Engagement vs Retention